Miriam-Stoehr/phishing-campaign-analysis/README.md

 ## Acknowledgements

-This dashboard was created for a use-case provided by Proximus Ada, the first Belgian center of excellence combining artificial intelligence and cybersecurity, within the BeCode Data Science and AI Bootcamp 2024/2025.
+This dashboard was created for a use-case provided by a leading Belgian initiative focused on AI and cybersecurity advancements, within the BeCode Data Science and AI Bootcamp 2024/2025.

 ## Screenshots